kobaaa/eggshell/README.md

 - [ ] deps: disable all while working
 - [x] show pretty-printed value in error area when there is no error
 - [x] show cell id on the left of code editor
+- [x] Row header: resize row height individually
-- [ ] Row header: resize row height uniformly and individually
+- [x] Row header: resize row height uniformly
+- [ ] Row/col resize: double click to change size to content
 - [ ] provide a way to make a cell value `nil` and a way to make it `""`
 - [x] Aliases: prevent opening more than one frame
 - [ ] Aliases: autocomplete??